nasa-gibs/onearth/src/modules/time_snap/README.md

 `/{endpoint}?layer={layer_name}&datetime=YYYY-MM-DDTHH:MM:SS` -- provides the
 filename and snap date for the specified layer.

+The database can be split into multiple parts so as to separate layer information by projection, endpoint, etc. Up to 5 additional keys can be specified in the URL request, i.e.:
+`/{endpoint}?layer={layer_name}&datetime=YYYY-MM-DD&key1=geographic&key2=best`

 `time_snap` currently uses a Redis database for queries, but other handlers can be easily added.